bright/new-www/_posts/2017-10-30-iota-hello-world.md

 ## Spending the tokens

 We're now ready to submit our first transaction, or - how the API calls it - the transfer.
-Apart of the monetary value (which can be zero), we can attach a message to our transaction.
+Apart from the monetary value (which can be zero), we can attach a message to our transaction.
 The message needs to be [tryte-encoded](https://learn.iota.org/faq/trytes-and-trits) - we don't need to care much about it fortunately as we have a helper method for this task: [`iota.utils.toTrytes`](https://github.com/iotaledger/iota.lib.js#totrytes).

 The code to send our transaction to the IOTA's tangle is as follows: